-- CME job placement for our graduates is consistently at or near 100%.
+- Consistently the CME has maintained a job and graduate school placement rate at or near 100%.

 - The CME program offers a minor or emphasis in manufacturing.

-- The CME program replicates the real work world of modern manufacturing.
+- The CME program replicates the real work world of modern manufacturing and leadership.

 - Students participate in academic and experiential learning, with some assignments held on-site at manufacturing facilities.

 - Student participation in co-ops and internships is expected.

 - Students will learn the basics of wood, metal, plastic fabrication, and carbon fiber composite process and finishing by making products of their own design on CME’s 12,000-square-foot manufacturing floor.

 - CME faculty and instructors possess extensive manufacturing and leadership experience.

 - Our goal is your success.

 If you choose to apply to the CME, we look forward to receiving your application.